-In Windows 8, Microsoft has redesigned chkdsk utility - the tool for detecting and fixing disk corruption.
-In Windows 8, Microsoft introduced a file system called ReFS, which does not require an offline chkdsk to repair corruptions – as it follows a different model for resiliency and hence does not need to run the traditional chkdsk utility.
+Microsoft has redesigned chkdsk utility – the tool for detecting and fixing disk corruption.
+Microsoft introduced a file system called ReFS, which does not require an offline chkdsk to repair corruptions – as it follows a different model for resiliency and hence does not need to run the traditional chkdsk utility.

-If you wish to nevertheless manually run a scan, you can do so.
-Earlier you had to schedule Disk Error Checking for the system drive and for drives which had files or processes or folders opened.
-In Windows 8, error checking starts right away, even on the system drive – and it longer needs to be scheduled at start-up.
-Only if some errors are found, will you have to restart to let Windows 8 fix the errors.
+You may sometimes see a message – Windows found errors on this drive that need to be repaired.
+If you see it, you may want to run a scan manually.
+Earlier, you had to schedule Disk Error Checking for the system drive and for drives that had files or processes or folders opened.
+In Windows 11/10, error checking starts right away, even on the system drive – and it longer needs to be scheduled at start-up.
+Only if some errors are found, will you have to restart to let Windows 11/10 fix the errors.

 If the system detects that there are errors, you will be asked to check the disk.
 If no errors are found, you will see a message – You don’t need to scan this drive.
 You can, nevertheless, choose to check the drive.
 Click on Scan drive to do so.

 The scanning starts.
 I found that the process ran quite fast and the scanning was over in less than 5 minutes.

 On completion, Windows will display a message.
 If no errors are found it will say so.

 If errors are found, you will see the following message:

 Restart your computer to repair the file system.
 You can restart right away or schedule the error fixing on the next restart.

 When I clicked on Show Details, the Event Viewer sprang to life, showing me the relevant log.